Sri Lankan president flees to Maldives, protesters demand prime minister's ouster | Law-Order

 - Sri Lanka

-"The prime minister as acting president has declared a state of emergency (countrywide) and imposed a curfew in the western province," Wickremesinghe's media secretary, Dinouk Colombage, told Reuters.
+Later in the day, Prime Minister Ranil Wickremesinghe declared a state of emergency and a curfew with immediate effect as several hundred people demanding his resignation surrounded his office in Colombo.
+Police fired several rounds of tear gas and a military helicopter briefly circled overhead, but the protesters appeared undeterred.
+"The prime minister as acting president has declared a state of emergency (countrywide) and imposed a curfew in Western Province," Wickremesinghe's media secretary, Dinouk Colombage, told Reuters.
 Western Province includes Colombo.

-As news of the president's flight spread, thousands of people gathered at the main protest site in Colombo chanting "Gota thief, Gota thief", referring to him by a nickname.
+The speaker of parliament said Rajapaksa had approved Wickremesinghe acting as president, invoking a section of the constitution dealing with times when the president is unable to fulfill his duties.
 The president's flight brings an end to the rule of the powerful Rajapaksa clan that has dominated politics in the South Asian country for the last two decades.
-Protests against the economic crisis have simmered for months and came to a head last weekend when hundreds of thousands of people took over key government buildings in Colombo, blaming the Rajapaksas and their allies for runaway inflation, corruption, and a severe lack of fuel and medicines.

-Government sources and aides said the president's brothers, former prime minister Mahinda Rajapaksa and former finance minister Basil Rajapaksa, were still in Sri Lanka.
-Gotabaya Rajapaksa, his wife, and two bodyguards left the main international airport near Colombo aboard a Sri Lankan Air Force plane early on Wednesday, the air force said in a statement.

 Petrol has been severely rationed and long lines have formed in front of shops selling cooking gas.
 Headline inflation hit 54.6% last month and the central bank has warned that it could rise to 70% in the coming months.
 Mahinda Rajapaksa, the president's elder brother, resigned as prime minister in May after protests against the family turned violent.
 He remained in hiding at a military base in the east of the country for some days before returning to Colombo.

-In May, the Rajapaksa government-appointed Mohammed Nasheed, the speaker of the Maldives parliament and a former president, to help coordinate foreign assistance for crisis-hit Sri Lanka.
-The same month, Nasheed publicly denied allegations that he was helping Mahinda Rajapaksa seca ure haven in the Maldives.

-Media reports in the Maldives said the Sri Lankan president had arrived in the country early on Wednesday although Reuters was unable to independently verify this.
+Media reports in the Maldives, a string of islands in the Indian Ocean west of Sri Lanka, said Rajapaksa had arrived in the country early on Wednesday although Reuters was unable to independently verify this.
 A Maldives government spokesman did not respond to Reuters' request for comment.

 On Tuesday, Sri Lankan immigration officials prevented Basil Rajapaksa from flying out of the country.
 It was not clear where Basil Rajapaksa, who also holds U.S. citizenship, was trying to go.
 He resigned as finance minister in early April amid heavy street protests and quit his seat in parliament in June.